jonathanmfung/quartz/content/reliance-on-citations.md

 Void as this website: similar to twitter for expression but also knowledge.

 Void as my mind and all the fleeting thoughts I don't invest in

+---
+250427

+One of my peeves with conversations is how commonly a statement is made and just accepted by the other party.

+I know there is one thing about actually hearing what the other person is feeling, but I just get ticked off when a simple question can be answered with a simple Google search.

+This also heavily applies to social media, like Reddit, Twitter, and Twitch.
+Why would you spend the time replying "what's a doodad" when you can just search it up.
+In more conversational forms like live streams I can kinda get the analog to real life, but  it still doesn't make sense.

+I honestly don't get the point of conversations.
+It seems and feels like all the conversations I am in, or observe from the outside, revolve around complaining and not being based on the Truth (tm)

+250428
+citations are also about letting my future self (also a type of audience) remember where I got info from.